ozzieba/aider/prompt_patterns.md

 > Doc-level Tagger seems to be incrementing twice per message a lot of the time, why would that be?

+> Hmm, getting an error DEBUG -- omniauth: (saml) Request phase initiated. + ERROR -- omniauth: (saml) Authentication failure! no implicit conversion of nil into String: TypeError, no implicit conversion of nil into String

+> we now have duplicate _perform_now methods

+> this is bottlenecked on 'select * from record_data where id=$1', which is from line 409: "referent = ref_type.constantize.find(ref_id)"; let's fix this n+1

+> weird getting Non-retryable HTTP status: 200 (Faraday::ClientError)

 ### 4. Code Analysis & Explanation

 These prompts leverage the AI for code comprehension and analysis without requesting any code changes.
+This includes asking for architectural advice or exploring different implementation strategies.

 **Annotation:** This is a powerful pattern for getting up to speed on an unfamiliar codebase, planning a refactor, or investigating performance issues.
 The user treats the AI as a consultant or a peer who can quickly analyze code and provide insights.
+The `/ask` command is often used for these types of questions.

 **Examples:**